How to Install Yarn on CentOS 7

 To install Yarn on your CentOS 7 system, follow the steps below:

-The first step is to enable the Yarn repository and import the repository’s GPG key.
-To do so, run the following commands:
+The official Yarn repository is consistently maintained and provides the most up-to-date version.
+To enable the Yarn repository and import the repository's GPG key issue the following commands:

-Once the repository is added, you can install Yarn, by typing:
+Once the repository is added, you can install Yarn, by running:

 sudo yum install yarn

 Verify the installation by printing the Yarn version number:

 At the time of writing this article, the latest version of Yarn is version

 Now that you have Yarn installed on your CentOS system, we'll explore some of the most common Yarn commands.

 To create a new Yarn project use the